skulumani/skulumani.github.io/_posts/2020-12-16-boinc-suspend.md

 All this simple script does is the following:

 1. Monitor the dbus interface for the `Presence` object, which signifies when the system is idle/in use
-2. Change the BOINC GPU mode to always/auto (use your preferences)
+2. Change the BOINC GPU mode to always/auto (use your preferences) when system Presence status changes